How do you describe teaching? Is just a profession?

 Teachers in this phase take various professional development sessions to gain first-hand experience with innovative teaching strategies and apply them to their students.
 They keep trying to change classroom dynamics by spending time and effort planning, preparing, implementing, and reflecting on their teaching and learning.

-However, we tend to slow down at this stage and show less interest in learning further.
-We start creating that ‘COMFORT ZONE’ where we don’t urge to challenge ourselves with any new endeavour.
+However, most of the teachers tend to slow down at this stage and show less interest in learning further.
+They start creating that ‘COMFORT ZONE’ where they don’t challenge themselves with any new endeavour.

-IT IS AN ALARMING SITUATION WHEN WE GET ENCLOSED IN THAT COCOON AND CONTINUE STAYING THERE.
+IT IS AN ALARMING SITUATION WHEN THEY GET ENCLOSED IN THAT COCOON AND CONTINUE STAYING THERE.

 BUTTERFLY – ‘The Transformed Teacher‘

 You have finally evolved and transformed into a beautiful butterfly!